Skip to content

 Process safety and machine safety use different rulebooks

-Process plant follows IEC 61511 (built on IEC 61508), while guarding and machinery interlocks follow ISO 13849 or IEC 62061.
+Process plant follows IEC 61511, built on IEC 61508.
+Guarding and machinery interlocks follow ISO 13849 or IEC 62061.
 The metrics and the verification differ, so the boundary matters.

-Functional safety is the part of overall plant safety that depends on a protection system operating correctly in response to its inputs.
-On Australian process plant it is governed by IEC 61511 for the process sector, which sits on top of the base standard IEC 61508.
+Functional safety is the part of plant safety that depends on a protection system responding correctly to its inputs.
+On Australian process plant the working standard is IEC 61511, the process-sector application of the base standard IEC 61508.
 Machinery and guarding follow a separate path under ISO 13849 or IEC 62061.
-The common thread across all of them is a disciplined sequence: identify the hazard, decide how much risk reduction is needed, design a safety function that delivers it, and then prove it keeps delivering it over the life of the plant.
+The common thread is a disciplined sequence: identify the hazard, decide how much risk reduction is needed, design a safety function that delivers it, then prove it keeps delivering over the life of the plant.

 A Safety Integrity Level (SIL) is a target for how much risk reduction a safety function must provide.
-It is determined by the hazard analysis, not chosen by the engineer from preference or from the hardware that happens to be available.
+It is determined by the hazard analysis, not chosen by the engineer or implied by the hardware that happens to be available.
 For delivery support, see functional safety and PLC, SCADA and HMI programming.

 The standards that frame the work

-• IEC 61508 is the base standard for electrical, electronic, and programmable electronic safety-related systems.
-It defines the SIL concept, the failure-rate metrics, and the systematic-capability requirements that device manufacturers certify against.
-Most practitioners never apply it directly, but every certified safety device traces its claims back to it (IEC 61508 overview).
+• IEC 61508 is the base standard for electrical, electronic and programmable electronic safety-related systems.
+It defines the SIL concept and the metrics device manufacturers certify against; every certified safety device traces its claims back to it.

-• IEC 61511 is the process-sector application of IEC 61508, written for the operators and integrators who design safety instrumented systems on chemical, oil and gas, water, and food and beverage plant.
-It is the working standard for most of the assessments described here (IEC 61511 overview).
+• IEC 61511 applies IEC 61508 to the process sector and is the working standard for operators and integrators designing safety instrumented systems on chemical, water, and food and beverage plant.

-• ISO 13849 and IEC 62061 cover the safety-related parts of machine control systems.
-ISO 13849 uses Performance Levels, IEC 62061 uses SIL in a machinery context.
-These apply to guarding, interlocks, and emergency stop circuits rather than to process trips (Functional safety overview).
+• ISO 13849 and IEC 62061 cover the safety-related parts of machine control systems: guarding, interlocks and emergency stops rather than process trips.
+ISO 13849 uses Performance Levels; IEC 62061 uses SIL in a high-demand machinery context.

-In Australia these are adopted through the AS IEC and AS/NZS series and referenced by the wider safety and electrical framework.
-Standards Australia publishes the local adoptions, and operators generally work to the IEC numbering in day-to-day engineering (Standards Australia).
+In Australia these are adopted through the AS IEC and AS/NZS series, and engineers generally work to the IEC numbering day to day (Standards Australia).

 What a SIL actually measures

 A SIL is a band, not a score on a device.
-For a safety function operating in low-demand mode, where it is called on less than once a year, integrity is expressed as the average probability of failure on demand, written PFDavg.
-The bands run as follows.
+For a safety function operating in low-demand mode, called on no more than once a year, integrity is expressed as the average probability of failure on demand, written PFDavg.

 SILPFDavg (low demand)Risk reduction factorTypical process application